francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 is performed using existing HTTP authentication schemes.
 {{architecture-goal}} provides a graphical representation of the architecture proposed in this document.
-One benefit of the approach is that the HTTP3 and QUIC layers can evolve independently of SSH.
+One benefit of the approach is that the HTTP3 and QUIC layers can evolve independently of this architecture.
 For instance, new encryption and MAC algorithms can be added to TLS and used in this architecture without impacting the specification or adding new code points in this specification for these new algorithms.